-As of March 31, 2023, we had cash and cash equivalents of \$161.4 million and available-for-sale marketable debt securities of \$400.1 million.
-Substantial sources of funds since the start of 2023, as summarized further below, include net proceeds of \$215.8 million from an underwritten public offering of our common stock and prefunded warrants to purchase our common stock.
+As of June 30, 2023, we had cash and cash equivalents of \$70.9 million and available-for-sale marketable debt securities of \$420.5 million.
+Substantial sources of funds since the start of 2023, as summarized further below, include net proceeds of \$215.8 million from an underwritten public offering of our common stock and pre-funded warrants to purchase our common stock.

 Over the next 12 months, our expected financial obligations include, but are not limited to, funding our operations, operating lease payments, interest payments on our outstanding debt, royalties on sales of our existing commercialized products, research and development expenses pertaining to clinical and preclinical development activities across our pipeline, expenses associated with the launch of FILSPARI, including purchase commitments for manufactured product.
-Additional sources of cash over this period include net revenues from sales of our products, the sale or maturity of investments in our portfolio of marketable debt securities, and certain earned and potential milestone payments associated with sparsentan in connection with our license and collaboration arrangement with CSL Vifor.
+Sources of cash over this period include net revenues from sales of our products, the sale or maturity of investments in our portfolio of marketable debt securities, and certain earned and potential milestone payments associated with sparsentan in connection with our license and collaboration arrangement with CSL Vifor.
+Subject to the Closing of the Asset Purchase Agreement entered into with Mirum in July 2023, we will receive \$210.0 million due at the Closing, with the Closing expected to occur in the third quarter of 2023.